Huskyeder/stackato-doc/admin/server/docker.rst

     $ sudo docker build -rm -t exampleco/newimg .

+   If the new image is simply an updated version of the default base image, you can tag the image ``stackato/stack-alsek:latest`` (as described in the :ref:`Ubuntu Security Updates
+   <bestpractices-ubuntu-security>`) and skip the following step.

 5. Configure Stackato to use the new image::

     $ kato config set fence docker/images '["exampleco/newimg","stackato/stack-alsek","stackato/stack/alsek"]'